mayeranalytics/pyUBX/readme.md

 # pyUBX

-This is a small but functional python wrapper for the u-blox M8 UBX protocol, as defined in [UBX-13003221 - R13, §31](https://www.u-blox.com/sites/default/files/products/documents/u-blox8-M8_ReceiverDescrProtSpec_(UBX-13003221)_Public.pdf).
+This is a small but functional Python3 wrapper for the u-blox M8 UBX protocol, as defined in [UBX-13003221 - R13, §31](https://www.u-blox.com/sites/default/files/products/documents/u-blox8-M8_ReceiverDescrProtSpec_(UBX-13003221)_Public.pdf).
+The focus is on getting the basics right, which first of all means  correctly creating and parsing UBX messages with usable error messages on failure.
+The key features are:

+- parse, generate and manipulate UBX messages
+- make it easy to add new message definitions
+- decorators keep the boilerplate code at a minimum
+- allow to interact with a device using a REPL
-More precisely, it is a parser, message generator, message manipulator.
-It can also be used as a parser generator for other languages.
+- use as a parser generator for other languages or definition files for other parser generators

-Only a small subset is currently implemented.
-However, this Python library was designed so that it is very easy to add messages.
+**Only a small subset is currently implemented!**

+#### UBX

+`UBX` is a "*u-blox proprietary protocol to communicate with a host computer*".
+There are

+- 9 message classes `UPD ` `MON ` `AID` `TIM` `ESF` `MGA` `LOG` `SEC` `HNR` , and
+- 155 individual messages, many of which have multiple versions
+- `Command` `Get` `Set` `Input` `Output` `Periodic` `Poll Request` `Polled`

+#### Message definitions

 For example, the `ACK-ACK` and `ACK-NAK` message format is defined in Python like this.